webrcade/webrcade-docs/docs/apps/emulators/7800/index.md

 }
 ```

-This example can be tested by adding a feed with the following URL within the webЯcade front-end:
+This example can be tested by adding a feed with the following URL within the [webЯcade player](../../../userguide/index.md):

 `https://tinyurl.com/7800-feed`